tuckertwo/csci221-hw08/README.md

 Second, the `pop_tree()` method returns `nullptr` if the forest contains zero trees.

+## Huffman
+The Huffman class implements an adaptive Huffman encoder/decoder.
+The class aims to implement the adaptive Huffman encoding algorithm exactly as specified in the assignment, and to pass at least all tests given in the assignment.

+The authoritative specification of the HForest class and its methods can once again be found in `hforest.hh`.

 # Compiling and Testing
 The compilation process for this library is fairly standard;
 use the included `Makefile` directly.